CryptoManufaktur-io/vouchdirk-docker/README.md

 # vouchdirk-docker

-Attestant's Vouch &amp; Dirk in docker compose, to be used with eth-docker
+Attestant's Vouch &amp; Dirk in Docker Compose, to be used with Eth Docker

 This repo assumes a 2 vouch and 5 dirk setup with 3/5 threshold signing, and 3 Ethereum CL:EL full nodes.